LordNoteworthy/cpu-internals/README.md

 	- Bit 1 enables VMXON in SMX operation: If this bit is 0, execution of VMXON in SMX operation causes a #GP exception.
 	- Bit 2 enables VMXON outside SMX operation.
 If this bit is 0, execution of VMXON outside SMX operation causes a #GP exception.
 * To enable VMX support in a platform, BIOS must set bit 1, bit 2, or both , as well as the lock bit.

+#### Overview:
+* At any given time, at most one of the active VMCSs is the current VMCS.
+* The VMLAUNCH, VMREAD, VMRESUME, and VMWRITE instructions operate only on the current VMCS.
+* The VMCS link pointer field in the current VMCS is itself the address of a VMCS.
+* If VM entry is performed successfully with the 1-setting of the “VMCS shadowing” VM-execution control, the VMCS referenced by the VMCS link pointer field becomes active on the logical processor.
+The identity of the current VMCS does not change.
+* The launch state of a VMCS determines which VM-entry instruction should be used with that VMCS.
+* Executing a VMPTRLD makes the VMCS is both active and current on the LP.
+* Executing a VMCLEAR makes the VMCS neither active nor current on the LP.
+* Executing a VMLAUNCH instruction requires a VMCS whose launch state is “clear” and makes the launch state "launched".
+* Executing a VMRESUME instruction requires a VMCS whose launch state is “launched”.